nkeonye-akumah/nkeonye-akumah/README.md

 I’m an experienced Product Manager with a passion for turning complex problems into simple, meaningful digital experiences.
 I currently serve as the **Lead Product Manager at Treepz**, where I’ve helped shape and scale products used across multiple markets.

-My background in **product research** has earned me **Doctorate honours**, and I enjoy contributing to the tech community through continuous learning, mentorship, and sharing industry insights.
+My contributions to academic through research and large scale mentoring as earned me **product research** has earned me **Doctorate honours**, and I enjoy contributing to the tech community through continuous learning, mentorship, and sharing industry insights.